-The first few weeks in the classroom can be tough.
-You’re given the room and the caseload, but not much else.
-There’s grade level curriculum to be adapted, but before you can even start that, you’ve got weeks of assessments and data collection ahead of you.
+The first few weeks in the classroom can be challenging.
+You’re given the room and the caseload but not much else.
+There’s a grade-level curriculum to be adapted, but before you can even start that, you have weeks of assessments and data collection ahead of you.

-Here are a few ideas to help you survive the first two weeks of school.
+Here are a few ideas to help you survive the first two weeks of school in your special education classroom

 1.)
 Get Organized